alexanderkozlenko/cotopaxi/doc/topics/cli-format.md

 <p />

-`cotopaxi format` - Formats and cleans up the files with deployment entries.
+`cotopaxi format` - Formats and prunes the sources with deployment entries.

 <p />